List of Major League Baseball mascots: Dinger (Colorado Rockies)

 Dinger is often seen on the field before and after the game and roaming around the stadium during the game.
 When Rockies hitters are at bat in the late innings of a game, he often dances in the seats immediately behind home plate in an effort to distract opposing pitchers, sitting down only immediately before the beginning motion of each pitch.

-Dinger has been the Colorado Rockies biggest fan since he first hatched from his egg at Mile High Stadium on April 16, 1994.
 Dinger works year-round promoting physical fitness and literacy for thousands of elementary school students in the Rocky Mountain Region.
 He acts out his own Dinger Story for the kids.
 He also makes appearances at Children's Hospital Colorado and Denver Health.
 He makes appearances at Rockies events including the 5K Home Run, and the Rockies Rookies Kids Fan Club.

-He is a purple dinosaur with a Rockies jersey on with black sneakers.

-In August 2021, there was controversy when a fan who was trying to get the mascot's attention screamed his name and some people thought the N word was used.

 DJ Kitty (Tampa Bay Rays)

-DJ Kitty is one of the mascots of the Tampa Bay Rays.
+DJ Kitty is one of three mascots for the Tampa Bay Rays.
 DJ Kitty comes from the Internet sensation of a kitty playing a DJ System and dancing to the music.
 The black and white cat wears a Tampa Bay Rays ring, wears chains, and wears his Rays hat backwards.
 DJ Kitty became an official mascot for the Rays in 2012.
 The Tampa Bay Rays' other official mascots are Raymond and Stinger.

 Fredbird (St. Louis Cardinals)

 Fredbird is the official mascot for the St. Louis Cardinals.
 He is an anthropomorphic cardinal wearing the team's uniform.
 A person dressed up as Fredbird can often be found entertaining young children during baseball games at Busch Stadium.
 His name is derived from "Redbird", a synonym for the cardinal bird and for the Cardinals themselves.

 Fredbird was introduced in 1979 by the Cardinals, then owned by Anheuser-Busch, to entertain younger fans at the games.
 He quickly became popular with fans for his dancing, habit of "beaking" the heads of supporters, and for throwing T-shirts into the stands.
 In later years, he has been joined by "Team Fredbird", a group of young women employed by the club who help him with his T-shirt toss and occasionally in other duties.

-He is one of baseball's best-known mascots, and he makes hundreds of appearances year-round in the St. Louis area.
+Fredbird became part of the Mascot Hall of Fame in 2025.